Motorsport at Soldier Field: General history of the racetrack

 In the 1940s and 1950s, Soldier Field was one of the United States' most popular motorsport venues.
 In 1947, auto races were held nearly every weekend from June until the end of September.
 In the 1950s, racing events held at the stadium often attracted in excess of 20,000.
 It was not uncommon for attendance to even surpass 30,000 spectators or reach 40,000.
 The races proved to be popular outings for families.
 At this time, Andy Granatelli was a key promoter of races at the racetrack, regularly organizing races at the stadium.
+For many years, Granatelli held weekly local races at the track, which were geared towards entertaining large crowds.
 In 1956 and 1957, NASCAR held several races at the venue.

-No races were held at the stadium in 1959, due to the stadium being used to host the 1959 Pan American Games.
-No races were held in 1965, as promoters Bill Schade and Carl Bledsoe decided to stop organizing races at the track after the 1964 season.
-In 1966, however Bill Earnest began organizing further races at the stadium.
+No races were held at the stadium in 1959, a hiatus caused by the stadium's use for the 1959 Pan American Games hosted in the city.
+The 1959 racing hiatus has been retrospectively credited by some of the track's racers, such as Pistone, as contributing to a loss of subsequent interest in races at the track during the 1960s.
+Other causes cited for waning interest in Soldier Field races during the 1960s include an increase in attention garnered by Chicago's teams in the major professional sports leagues.
+After the 1964 season, promoters Bill Schade and Carl Bledsoe decided to stop organizing races at the track, resulting in no races be held there in 1965.
+The following year, however, races resumed on the track, with Bill Earnest beginning to organize races at the stadium.

 Tom Pistone won the most races at the track, winning 38 events.
 Several successful drivers launched their careers on Soldier Field's racetrack.
 For instance, Jim Rathmann launched his racing career at Soldier Field in 1948.
 He would later win the Indy 500 in 1960.